wp-plugins/wp-easycart/readme.txt

 = Can I use your software to display, but not sell products? = Absolutely!
 If you do not need to sell anything, but would like to leverage our software to display products, please feel free to do just that!

+= What is the FREE, Lite, and Standard Versions? = FREE version comes from wordpress and offers limited features for you test.
+Manual payments is accepted, but coupons, live shipping rates, promotions are not included.
+Lite version jumps up to 3rd party processing (paypal standard).
+The Full version jumps up to coupons, promotions, live shipping, and full payment gateways.

 = How does a license work with your software? =
 The free plugin is the full software version; however, the administrative software that is downloaded from our website is licensed software.
 The administrative software will allow a certain number of products and features to be used in the software.
 You may continue to run the WordPress plugin, but must purchase a license to use our administrative software.